louisbrent1992/flutter-events-app/README.md

 ## Project Overview

-**Purpose:** This app is designed for home cooks, food enthusiasts, and anyone looking for culinary inspiration.
-It leverages AI to create personalized recipes based on user inputs and provides a platform for managing and sharing recipes.
+**Purpose:** This app is designed for event enthusiasts, planners, and anyone looking to discover and manage events.
+It leverages AI to help plan events and provides a platform for importing, organizing, and tracking events from various sources.

 ## Core Features

-### A. AI-Generated Recipe Creation
+### A. AI-Powered Event Planning

-- Users can specify ingredients, dietary restrictions, and cuisine types.
-- If no inputs are provided, the app will use default random values for ingredients, dietary restrictions, and cuisine types.
-- Integration with an AI service to generate recipes based on user inputs.
-- Customization options for cooking time, difficulty level, and nutritional information.
+- Generate personalized event plans using AI
+- Customize event details, timing, and activities
+- Smart suggestions based on event type and preferences

-### B. Recipe Management
+### B. Event Management

-- CRUD operations for personal recipe collections.
+- CRUD operations for personal event collections
-- Categorization and tagging of recipes.
+- Categorization and organization of events
-- Favorites and bookmarks for quick access.
+- Calendar integration and scheduling
-- Search and filter functionality.
+- Search and filter functionality

-### C. Social Media Recipe Import
+### C. Social Media Event Import

-- Deep linking to handle shared social media content.
+- Deep linking to handle shared event content
-- Parsing engine to extract recipe details from social media posts.
+- Parsing engine to extract event details from social media posts
+- Import from Instagram, TikTok, YouTube, and web URLs
-- Validation and editing of imported data.
+- Validation and editing of imported event data
-- Direct integration with Instagram to retrieve captions and images.

 ## Technology Stack